Code-Institute-Submissions/the-ginger-trader/README.md

 are displayed as a single column on mobile and as two columns for a medium screen width and four columns for a large screen width.
 The site has also been tested on different browsers e.g. Chrome, Firefox, IE.

+- code errors

+HTML and CSS have been run through validators to identify any missed errors

 # deployment

 The site has been deployed on the developer's GitHub site through GitHub Pages.